DylanLacey/parallel_test_tutorial/README.md

 **Long Running Sauce-Connect Tunnel**

-If you're using SauceConnect heavily, you'll want to make it so that you always have the tunnel running.
+If you're using Sauce Connect heavily, you'll want to make it so that you always have the tunnel running.
 In our current implementation, the tunnel will get spun up and torn down between each test run.
 This is *very* taxing as the tunnel takes between 10-20 seconds to spin up and 5-10 to close.
 A better solution is to keep the tunnel running constantly in another thread.

 **Manually**

 The easiest way to achieve that is to download the sauce-connect.jar file, add it into your app directory and then run it in another command line tab.
-SauceLabs has put together an easy tutorial on how to downlaod and run [here](https://saucelabs.com/docs/connect "sauce-connect")
+Sauce Labs has put together an easy tutorial on how to downlaod and run [here](https://saucelabs.com/docs/connect "sauce-connect")

 **Progammatically**

-Or, you could create a SauceConnect class that deals with downloading, starting, and stopping the tunnel which you could then use as part of bootstrap script so you can run your tests with one command.
+Or, you could create a Sauce Connect class that deals with downloading, starting, and stopping the tunnel which you could then use as part of bootstrap script so you can run your tests with one command.

 Inside of your `support` directory create a new `.rb` file called `sauce_connect.rb`.
 Add the following: